Galega officinalis

-Galega officinalis, commonly known as galega or goat's-rue, is an herbaceous plant in the subfamily Faboideae of the legume family Fabaceae.
+Galega officinalis, commonly known as galega or goat's-rue, is a herbaceous plant in the subfamily Faboideae of the legume family Fabaceae.
 It is native to parts of northern Africa, western Asia and Europe, but is widely cultivated and naturalised elsewhere.
 The plant has been extensively cultivated as a forage crop, an ornamental, a bee plant, and as green manure.

-G. officinalis is rich in galegine, a substance with blood glucose-lowering activity and the foundation for the discovery of metformin, Italian fitch, a treatment for managing symptoms of diabetes mellitus.
+G. officinalis is rich in galegine, a substance with blood glucose-lowering activity and the foundation for the discovery of metformin, a treatment for managing symptoms of diabetes mellitus.
 In ancient herbalism, goat's-rue was used as a diuretic.
 It can be poisonous to mammals, but is a food for various insects.

 Etymology

 The English name "goat's-rue" is a translation of the Latin Ruta capraria, used for the plant in 1554 when it was considered to be related to Ruta graveolens, or common rue.
 The Latin specific epithet officinalis refers to plants with some medicinal, culinary or herbal attributes.